remeh/upd/README.md

 Available flags for the `client` executable:

 ```
+-search-tags="": Search by tags.
+If many, must be separated by a comma, an 'or' operator is used.
+Ex: "may,screenshot".
 -ca="none": For HTTPS support: none / filename of an accepted CA / unsafe (doesn't check the CA)
 -key="": A shared secret key to identify the client.
 -tags="": Tag the files.
 Ex: -tags="screenshot,may"